 External reviewer of promotion and tenure dossiers

 - McMaster U. (Ph.
-D granting), two dossiers for full professors in accounting, 2005
+D granting), two dossiers for full professors of accounting, 2005

 - Temple U. (Ph.D. granting), associate professor of accounting, 2002

 - Kent State U. (Ph.D. granting), full professor of accounting, 2001

 - Rutgers U. Camden, associate professor of accounting, 2000